-Generally, no attribution will occur on "in-trust-for" accounts for a child if the funds are from a child’s inheritance, child tax benefits, non-resident donor, or funds received from an arm’s-length individual.
+Generally, no attribution will occur on “in-trust-for” accounts for a child if the funds are from a child’s inheritance, child tax benefits, or non-resident donor, or received from an arm’s-length individual.

 An irrevocable trust may be considered revocable if the transferor and sole trustee are the same person.
 The reason for this is that, as sole trustee, the transferor may have the ability to control the trust assets and to determine how they’re distributed, depending on the terms of the trust.
 This rule may also apply if one spouse is the settlor and the other spouse is the trustee.
 This is because it could be argued that the spouses are acting together.
 Therefore, to avoid application of this attribution rule, if the transferor is also a trustee, it’s important to make sure that there are at least two other trustees and that the transferor can’t be allowed to compel or overrule any majority decisions.
 With the creation of a trust, it may be easier just to make sure the settlor and trustee aren’t the same person.

 The attribution rules can be very complex.
-However, the rules should be kept in mind whenever a person transfers or loans funds, either directly or indirectly, on behalf of specified individuals.
-In this type of scenario, the client should seek the advice of a qualified tax advisor.
+However, the rules should be kept in mind whenever you transfer or loan funds, either directly or indirectly, on behalf of specified individuals.
+In this type of scenario, seek the advice of a qualified tax advisor.

 The preferred beneficiary election

-A preferred beneficiary election allows the income that would otherwise be distributed to the beneficiary to accumulate in the trust.
-It also allows the preferred beneficiary to use their personal exemption limit and to enjoy income up to that amount tax-free.
+A preferred beneficiary election allows income that would otherwise be distributed to the beneficiary to accumulate in the trust.
+It also allows the preferred beneficiary to use their personal exemption limit and to enjoy income up to that amount tax free.
 This can also be useful in preventing a disabled individual from losing government disability benefits.

 Preferred beneficiary elections can be filed for both testamentary and inter vivos trusts.
 To do this, a joint election is filed that permits the income to be retained by the trust but to be taxed on the beneficiary’s tax return.
 The elected amount is deducted in computing the trust’s taxable income.